 Tax Penalties: Quick Reference Guide

-Timely Filers Who Do Not Pay Total Due: one-half of 1% of the tax owed for each month until tax is paid (25% maximum)
+- Timely Filers Who Do Not Pay Total Due: one-half of 1% of the tax owed for each month until the tax is paid (25% maximum)

-Late Filers: 5 percent of the tax owed for each month late (up to 25%); increased penalties for fraud
+- Late Filers: 5% of the tax owed for each month late (up to 25%); increased penalties for fraud

-Criminal Penalties: civil fraud penalty (75%), plus substantial fines and jail time
+- Criminal Penalties: civil fraud penalty (75%), plus fines and possible jail time

 Timely Filers Who Do Not Pay the Full Amount Due